jnduli/blog_jnduli.co.ke/content/drafts/sway_window_manager.rst

       bindsym $mod+F12 exec xfce4-terminal --drop-down --title=dropdown
       for_window [title="dropdown"] floating enable

-- When connecting an external monitor to my laptop, I expect it to be on the right of the laptop screen.
-However, sway defaults with it on the left.
-I've tried a couple of settings in my config, but I haven't been able to set this up.
 - Switching between keyboard layouts is tricky.
 The options I've got involve restarting sway with the new keyboard layout I intend to use, for example: